K15t/viewport-uploader/README.md

 - resets a theme with the `themeName` in Scroll Viewport, deletes all resources but doesn't delete the theme itself

-#### `upload(options)`
+#### `upload(options, verbose)`

 - uploads given resources to a theme with the `themeName` in Scroll Viewport
-- the arguments are an options object containing the following properties:
+- `options` &lt;object&gt;: mandatory, must contain the following properties:
     - `glob` &lt;string&gt; | &lt;string[]&gt;: file path pattern of resources that should be uploaded, path is taken relative to the CWD, e.g. `build/images/*.jpg`.
     - `targetPath` &lt;string&gt;: directory path where the resources should be deployed to, path is taken relative to the theme base URL e.g. `x/y/` results in files being uploaded to `confluenceBaseUrl/spaceKey/x/y/build/images/*.jpg`
     - `sourcePath` &lt;string&gt;: directory path which should be "subtracted" from glob path when uploading, path is taken relative to the CWD, e.g. `build/images/` results in files being uploaded to `confluenceBaseUrl/spaceKey/x/y/*.jpg`
     - since all paths are relative to the CWD, make sure paths do _not_ contain a leading slash and directory paths _do_ contain a trailing slash.
 Pass an empty string for the CWD itself, not `/`.
+- `verbose` &lt;boolean&gt;: optional, if set to `true` enables detailed logging of the files that are uploaded

 ## Roadmap